Corporate Giving Definition

 Corporate Giving Software:

-Grow Your Revenue with 360MatchPro
+Grow Your Revenue with Double the Donation Matching

 When it comes to matching gifts and volunteer grants, you may be low on staff members dedicated to driving in revenue from these areas.
-For that reason, 360MatchPro by Double the Donation can serve as your own corporate giving team, making outreach and tracking metrics easier than ever.
-This gives your team more time to focus on what’s most important: your mission.
+For that reason, Double the Donation Matching can serve as your own corporate giving team, making outreach and tracking metrics easier than ever.

-- The platform also tracks the progress of the match from start to finish, which allows you to better leverage the information from your matching gifts outreach.
+The platform also tracks the progress of the match from start to finish, which allows you to better leverage the information from your matching gifts outreach.

-Benefits of using 360MatchPro include:
+Benefits of using Double the Donation’s modules include:

 Additional Corporate Giving Resources